 Are there any tips that will help you write an effective insurance claim?

 There are.
 It’s best to provide as much supporting documentation as possible in the form of receipts and credit card statements (or, if you’re a business, daily sales logs, inventory reports, and the like).
 This helps the insurance adjuster arrive at a fair value for your property.
 You may be able to submit receipts for a hotel stay if you’re forced to relocate, though that is largely dependent on what kind of policy you have.

 You should also take care to return all phone calls and emails with your insurance claim adjuster as soon as you can and save copies of paperwork in your files.

 What happens if your claim is rejected?

 You have a few options in the event your claim is rejected.
-If you feel that your insurance policy isn’t being correctly interpreted, you can first ask the insurance company to revisit your property to reassess the damages and their cause.
+You can first submit a Request for Information About an Insurance Denial to your insurer to get more information about exactly why your claim was denied.
+If you feel that your insurance policy isn’t being correctly interpreted, you can ask the insurance company to revisit your property to reassess the damages and their cause.
 You can also get a second opinion from a licensed contractor to use as a counter-proposal.
 Insurance companies take complaints seriously, as state regulators demand a response to complaints from paying customers.

 When is it time to talk to a lawyer?